 The exam is not really “independent” because the examiner is working for the benefit of the insurance company.

-What Type of Doctor Performs the Exam?
+What Type of Doctor Performs the Independent Examination?

 The type of physician selected for the exam is usually based upon the specialty of the doctors treating the person.
 For example, a person treating after a car accident with a neurosurgeon will likely be asked to attend an evaluation by another neurosurgeon.